 - 1,300 linear feet of boardwalk along the water’s edge

-As the new wetlands filter the water and provide a natural habitat for birds, aquatic life and other species along the shoreline, new ecology tours have been added, including “Beautiful Swimmers,” a Chesapeake Bay Blue Crab experience, and “Chesapeake Gold,” featuring our area’s famous residents, Eastern oysters.
+As the new wetlands filter the water and provide a natural habitat for birds, aquatic life and other species along the shoreline, new ecology tours have been added to our guest experiences, including “Beautiful Swimmers,” a Chesapeake Bay Blue Crab experience, and “Chesapeake Gold,” featuring our area’s famous residents, Eastern oysters.

 From the project’s beginning until its completion a year later, the Tides captured footage to illustrate the project’s environmental impact.
-Please view the short film below.
+Please view the short film above or watch the 10-minute documentary by clicking below.

 On July 15th, 1947, the Tides Inn opened to the public with the vision to be “the finest thing that could be developed and still keep the rural atmosphere”.
 The Tides soon established itself as the “Virginia Family Resort”.

 In the early 1940s, the land on which the Tides Inn now sits was known as the Ashburn Farm.
 Halfway between Baltimore and Richmond and eleven miles from the mouth of the Chesapeake Bay, the farm was nestled along a safe harbor called Carter’s Creek.